Emmotes/ic_spoilers/docs/flint.md

     "id": 2799,
     "flavour_text": "",
     "description": {
-        "desc": {
         "pre": "The effect of Forged Bonds is increased by $amount% for each completed area in the current adventure that was Underground.", "post": {
             "conditions": [
                 {
                     "condition": "not static_desc",
                     "desc": "^^This adventure is underground in $(flint_stonecunning_percent)% of areas."
                 }
             ]
-            }
         }
     },
     "effect_keys": [